 I am actively involved on personal projects.
 Open source whenever possible, such as Justified Gallery, which has been used on thousands of websites and derivative projects, including 500px.
-Additionally, I like creating games and tools for people; social experiments as I like to call them.
+I also like creating games and tools for people; social experiments as I like to call them.
 Ruzzle Solver for example, which has been used by around two million people, or Lucky Scratch, an Android game which reached more than 100 000 downloads.

 When I was eleven I started programming with VB6.
-I did many things with it, I bought books about tricks and performance tuning related to this technology; however, I was shocked to know that after two years this language was dying, substituted by the completely new and different thing: VB.NET.
+I did many things with it, I bought books about tricks and performance tuning related to this technology; however, I was shocked to know that not long after that this language was dying, substituted by the completely new and different thing: VB.NET.
 That taught me a valuable lesson: a person cannot be an expert in a field as volatile as a technology.
 Unless this person is focused on the big picture, and willing to invest oneself in diverse experiences in order to train oneself to always be prepared for the next challenge, technology, paradigm.

 As a result, I am quite open to different technologies and languages, and not barred by any specific one.
 As I like to say: the best answer is probably not in the only book you own.

 Outside of my professional sphere, I am a passionate photographer and I enjoy having an active life.
 I am interested in cognitive science.
 I strive to understand the inner workings of people, their behaviors, and brain processes.
-I also like thinking and reading about productivity, and how we can constantly hack our own lives to be more efficient and effective.
+I also like thinking and reading about productivity, and how we can constantly hack our own lives to be more organized, efficient and effective.